son-n-pham/INPEX_Dataset_Analysis/README.md

 - Below is the testing prompt.

 ```
 This is the task of TEXT EXTRACTION, NO CALCULATION is needed, return "" if data cannot be found in the given text.
-Give the answer in json format.
+Only give the answer for the question, nothing else.
+Output in json format.
+Just give answer, don't explain.
-What is the Total of Average ROP from the below?
+What is the Azi from the below?
 The data below is extracted from structured and unstructured data, thus you need to identify the required data for answer in unstructured or structured tables for precise extraction.

  DAILY MUDLOGGING REPORT
 WELL INFORMATION: